Mission of Brigham Young University

 - Develop a fulfilling profession which may include employment in industry or academia, technology-based entrepreneurship, and postgraduate study in engineering or other disciplines.

-- Make innovative contributions to science and technology and serve in responsible positions of leadership.
+- Leverage technical background to make innovative contributions to society and serve in responsible positions of leadership.

 - Be an example of faith, character, and high professional ethics.